Mentors

 After a minute more the approaching scene revealed itself - Jay saw it all suddenly appear; throngs of stark-naked bodies; leaping, running, wrestling, and pushing each other off a cliff edge, plummeting to the water far below.
 Frenchy ran to the ferry’s bow, tore off his shirt, waved it back and forth like a signal flag and sang out to the leaping, flying bathers at the top of his tortured lungs as they waved and called in return.

-Frenchy turned to Jay and laughed out over the gulls in the hot wind: “Les Quebecois my friend……c’est la!”
+Frenchy turned to Jay.
+“Les Quebecois my friend,” he bellowed out over the song of the gulls in the hot wind. “.……c’est la!”

 The old Valiant kicked up a cloud of dust as it climbed the hill from the Ferry dock and pulled over in front of the smallest cottage at the top.
 Frenchy cranked the emergency brake and he and Jay got out, stretched their legs and backs and wiped off the streaming sweat with their shirts.

 Before them, inside the wonky gate, was a tiny white clapboard building trimmed with the bold strokes of an artist, in strong blues and deep greens, and flourishes of candy red holding up a yellow metal roof and a crooked black chimney pipe.
 Two windows, one on each side of the red trimmed screen door, had their curtains drawn against the mid-afternoon sun, Jay guessed.
 The curtains reminded him of the quilts he had seen at his grandmother’s cottage years ago in Lakefield, in Ontario, all colourful and brilliant.
-Add the three apple trees, bent over from the weight of their bounty, almost lying down in the long grass around the biggest picnic table Jay had ever seen; the kinked garden hose running off into a patch of towering sunflowers in the corner of the yard, and the strains of what sounded like fiddle music coming from inside the tiny building and he knew he was seeing something, not for what it looked like, but for what it was.
-And with these brand-new eyes, Jay Smith couldn’t stop looking.
+Add the three apple trees, bent over from the weight of their bounty, almost lying down in the long grass around the biggest picnic table Jay had ever seen; the kinked garden hose running off into a patch of towering sunflowers in the corner of the yard, and the strains of what sounded like fiddle music coming from inside the tiny building…and he knew he was seeing something, not for what it looked like, but for what it was, and with those fresh eyes Jay Smith couldn’t stop staring at the wonder before him.

-Frenchy was handing him stuff from the trunk.
+Frenchy was handing him stuff from the back seat.
 “Wake up.
 You can take the groceries in; you’ll get some credit.
 I’ll take the beer; I know where the fridge is.”

 “You never told me who we’re seeing.”